- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 - Investigated self-consistent electron–phonon dynamics within the Keldysh formalism, beyond the standard static-bath approximation.

-- Wrote extensive and modular Python (& Julia) codes for evolving the coupled system.
-Tested constituents by connecting them to baths and studying their equilibration characteristics starting from specific initial conditions.
+- Wrote extensive and modular Python (& Julia) codes for evolving the coupled system; tested constituents by connecting them to baths and studying equilibration characteristics from specific initial conditions.

 - Extended Ginzburg–Landau theory to spin–orbit-coupled superconductors lacking inversion symmetry.